RackHD/docs/docs/rackhd/configuration.rst

     * - Parameter
       - Description
     * - amqp
       - URI for accessing the AMQP interprocess communications channel.
-RackHD can be configured to use a single AMQP server or multiple AMQP servers.
+RackHD can be configured to use a single AMQP server or a AMQP cluster consisting of multiple AMQP servers.

         For a single AMQP server use the following formats: